Special Offer

 8. Why are Boolean terms important in JavaScript?
 See answer

-9. Are you willing to learn new programming languages compatible with JavaScript to complete company goals?
+9. Are you willing to learn new programming languages compatible with JavaScript to help achieve company goals?
+See answer

-11. Provide an example of when it would make sense to code a timer when programming with JavaScript.
+10. Can you provide an example of when it would make sense to code a timer when programming with JavaScript?
+See answer

-12. What strategies do you use to provide consistent documentation when making updates to someone else’s original JavaScript code?
+11. What strategies do you use to provide consistent documentation when making updates to someone else’s original JavaScript code?
+See answer

-13. What steps would you take if you couldn’t figure out why the code you wrote wasn’t functioning properly?
+12. What steps would you take if you couldn’t figure out why the code you wrote wasn’t functioning correctly?
+See answer

-14. Have you ever built a clicker counter from scratch before?
+13. Have you ever built a clicker counter from scratch before?
+See answer

-15. What is the purpose of a deferred script and what is an example of the code you would use to implement them?
+14. What is the purpose of a deferred script and what is an example of the code you would use to implement it?
+See answer

-16. What kinds of errors do you see in JavaScript and how do you troubleshoot each one?
+15. What kinds of errors do you see in JavaScript and how do you troubleshoot each one?
+See answer

-17. Do you have experience writing custom code based on-screen object feedback?
+16. Do you have experience writing custom code based on screen object feedback?
+See answer

 Show more questions Show fewer questions